Cecilia Conrad

-Cecilia Ann Conrad (born 4 January 1955) is the CEO of Lever for Change, emeritus professor of economics at Pomona College, and managing director of the John D. and Catherine T. MacArthur Foundation.
-She formerly served as the Associate Dean of Academic Affairs at Pomona College.
-She currently oversees the foundation's MacArthur Fellows and 100&Change programs.
+Cecilia Ann Conrad (born 4 January 1955) is the CEO of Lever for Change, emeritus professor of economics at Pomona College, and a senior advisor to the John D. and Catherine T. MacArthur Foundation.
+She formerly served as the Associate Dean of Academic Affairs at Pomona College and previously oversaw the foundation's MacArthur Fellows and 100&Change programs as managing director.
+She holds a B.A.
+Wellesley College and a Ph.D. in economics from Stanford University.
 Her research focuses on the effects of race and gender on economic status.

 Early life

 Cecilia Conrad was born on January 4, 1955, in St. Louis, Missouri.
-Her parents, Emmett James Conrad and Eleanor Nelson Conrad, moved to Dallas after her father became the first African American surgeon to join the staff of St. Paul’s Hospital, Dallas, Texas (now St. Paul University Hospital, University of Texas Southwestern).
+Her parents, Emmett James Conrad and Eleanor Nelson Conrad, moved to Dallas after her father became the first African American surgeon to join the staff of St. Paul's Hospital, Dallas, Texas (now St. Paul University Hospital, University of Texas Southwestern).
 Dr. Emmett Conrad was appointed to the Texas State Board of Education by Governor Mark White in 1984, the first African American elected to a citywide office in Dallas.
 Eleanor Conrad acted as his campaign manager.
 Cecilia was their only child.